RogerLee0000/meta-openrex/README.md

 # meta-openrex
-FEDEVEL Yocto Project for OpenRex
+Roger Yocto Project for OpenRex

 # How to compile & use software for OpenRex